BiNoMaP: Learning Category-Level Bimanual Non-Prehensile Manipulation Primitives: Abstract

 \section{Abstract}

-Non-prehensile manipulation, encompassing ungraspable actions such as pushing, poking, and pivoting, represents a critical yet underexplored domain in robotics due to its contact-rich and analytically intractable nature.
-In this work, we revisit this problem from two novel perspectives.
-First, we move beyond the usual single-arm setup and the strong assumption of favorable external dexterity such as walls, ramps, or edges.
-Instead, we advocate a generalizable dual-arm configuration and establish a suite of Bimanual Non-prehensile Manipulation Primitives (BiNoMaP).
-Second, we depart from the prevailing RL-based paradigm and propose a three-stage, RL-free framework to learn non-prehensile skills.
-Specifically, we begin by extracting bimanual hand motion trajectories from video demonstrations.
-Due to visual inaccuracies and morphological gaps, these coarse trajectories are difficult to transfer directly to robotic end-effectors.
-To address this, we propose a geometry-aware post-optimization algorithm that refines raw motions into executable manipulation primitives that conform to specific motion patterns.
-Beyond instance-level reproduction, we further enable category-level generalization by parameterizing the learned primitives with object-relevant geometric attributes, particularly size, resulting in adaptable and general parameterized manipulation primitives.
-We validate BiNoMaP across a range of representative bimanual tasks and diverse object categories, demonstrating its effectiveness, efficiency, versatility, and superior generalization capability.
+Non-prehensile manipulation, encompassing ungraspable actions such as pushing, poking, pivoting, and wrapping, remains underexplored due to its contact-rich and analytically intractable nature.
+We revisit this problem from two perspectives.
+First, instead of relying on single-arm setups or favorable environmental supports (e.g., walls or edges), we advocate a generalizable dual-arm configuration and establish a suite of Bimanual Non-prehensile Manipulation Primitives (BiNoMaP).
+Second, departing from prevailing RL-based approaches, we propose a three-stage, RL-free framework for learning structured non-prehensile skills.
+We begin by extracting bimanual hand motion trajectories from egocentric video demonstrations.
+Since these coarse trajectories suffer from perceptual noise and morphological discrepancies, we introduce a geometry-aware post-optimization algorithm to refine them into executable manipulation primitives consistent with predefined motion patterns.
+To enable category-level generalization, the learned primitives are further parameterized by object-relevant geometric attributes, primarily size, allowing adaptation to unseen instances with significant shape variations.
+Importantly, BiNoMaP supports cross-embodiment transfer: the same primitives can be deployed on two real-world dual-arm platforms with distinct kinematic configurations, without redesigning skill structures.
+Extensive real-robot experiments across diverse objects and spatial configurations demonstrate the effectiveness, efficiency, and strong generalization capability of our approach.